GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 For purposes of this tutorial we'll debug a simple servlet that detects the user's browser and says "Hello Firefox", "Hello Chrome", and so forth, depending on the browser.
 You can find this code in the Github project ????.
-You can clone it to your own repository.
+It is built with Maven version 3.1 or later.

 (If you happen to spot the bug by eye before running it, pretend you don't and just read along.)

+You can clone the project to your own repository.

+*TBD: can someone run the debugger without being able to commit to the repository?*

 1. Commit and push the source code of the application to a Git repository (a